 Professor and Director, Classics and Greek Studies

-Stamatia Dova joined the department of Greek Studies in 2003.
-She teaches and publishes on Homeric epic, the concept of the hero in ancient Greek civilization, ancient and modern Greek language pedagogy, and reception studies.
+Stamatia Dova (Ph.D.
+Harvard 2001) joined the department of Greek Studies in 2001.
+She teaches and publishes on archaic and classical Greek poetry, the concept of the hero in ancient Greece, ancient Greek athletics, and Greek language pedagogy.

 Professor Dova is also the director of the Kallinikeion Institute at Hellenic College Holy Cross and the Associate in Hellenic Literature and Language at the Center for Hellenic Studies in Washington, D.C.